StormTheCastle/BasicOMVDockerServer/OpenMediaVault/Docker/Tailscale/README.md

 _Required:_ Make sure you know:
 - Your pi's IP Address (you probably want to go to your router and make it a static value)
-- Your dockerdata absolute filepath (from Storage > Shared Folders > Absolute Path column)
+- Your dockerappconfig/appdata absolute filepath (from Storage > Shared Folders > Absolute Path column)
 - Make sure your SSH user security includes the "docker" group (Users > Users)

 ## Tailscale Account